 “Gimme some attitude!”
 Black called out to the crowd before beginning her show.

-Those familiar with her performance responded to her with shouts of good-hearted obscenities, while those seeing her for the first time simply cheered as Black danced across the stage and into the audience.
+Those familiar with her performance responded with shouts of good-hearted obscenities, while those seeing her for the first time simply cheered as Black danced across the stage and into the audience.

-Occasionally partnering with fellow drag queen Alessandra McQueen, the two do shows across the Hampton Roads area and up and down the East Coast.
-They have both known ODU Out for years, and were happy to add performing for the club’s event to their extensive list of volunteer work.
+Occasionally partnering with fellow drag queen Alessandra McQueen, the two perform up and down the East Coast.
+They have both known ODU Out for years, and were happy to add headlining for the pride festival to their extensive list of volunteer work.

-When asked what he thought about this year’s pride festival, ODU Out Treasurer Sean Bussiere said he was impressed with the overall turnout, and contributed the event’s success to the NOH8 campaign’s assistance.
+ODU Out Treasurer Sean Bussiere said he was impressed with the overall turnout, and contributed the event’s success to the NOH8 campaign’s assistance.

-While this is the club’s biggest event of the year, some of the other events they host are the Condom Olympics and Drag Bingo.
-For students looking to support the campus’s LGBTQ community, participate in events or join ODU Out, club meetings are held every Tuesday during Activity Hour in the Portsmouth Room of Webb Center.
+While this is the club’s biggest event of the year, they also host the Condom Olympics and Drag Bingo in the spring semester.
+ODU Out club meetings are held every Tuesday during Activity Hour in the Portsmouth Room of Webb Center.